natechuchu/housing-price-predictor/README.md

 ## 🧠 Overview
 The dataset includes 79 features describing almost every aspect of a residential home.
 The task is to predict the **SalePrice** of each home using regression-based models.

-My model was in the **top 4%** of submissions.
+My final model was in the **top 4%** of submissions.

 This project focuses on:
 - Data preprocessing